MrWalshy/MrWalshy.github.io/frontend/notes/jenkins/introduction.md

 ![image](https://user-images.githubusercontent.com/29315632/215789030-24e42ae2-4cdd-442f-a51e-3031ff125fc0.png)

  The builds show under the sidemenu on the project desktop.
 A green tick indicates the build was successful, a red cross indicates a failure.

+### Dependencies

+If your freestyle project requires dependencies, you should install these either on the build servers host or using a plugin in Jenkins.